Scalable symmetric Tucker tensor decomposition: Applications

 \subsection{Moment estimation for portfolio allocation}

-Moment estimation is sometimes improved by enforcing low-rank structure \cite{BCV20}.
-In portfolio allocation, we seek a distribution of investments to maximize future returns.
-Judicious predictions can be obtained by including higher-order moments in allocation optimization, as financial data is heavy-tailed \cite{JR06}.
+Moment estimation is sometimes improved by enforcing a low-rank structure \cite{BCV20}.
+In portfolio allocation, we seek a distribution over investments to maximize future returns.
+Judicious predictions can be obtained by including higher-order moment estimations in allocation optimization, as financial data is heavy-tailed \cite{JR06}.

-In this experiment, we test two different ways to estimate moments from financial data: the empirical sample moment $\tMs$ \eqref{eqn: sample moment} and the low-rank symmetric Tucker approximation to $\tMs$.
-We evaluate the moments by deriving portfolios based on them and comparing the portfolios' performances, as in \nolinebreak \cite{BCV20}.
-We emphasize that, in theory, higher moments of financial data should roughly admit a low-rank symmetric Tucker format, because of the Fama-French model \cite{FF93}.
+Higher moments of financial data should roughly admit a low-rank symmetric Tucker format, because of the Fama-French model \cite{FF93}.
+In this section, we test two ways to calculate moments: the sample moment $\tMs$ \eqref{eqn: sample moment} and the low-rank symmetric Tucker approximation to $\tMs$.
+We evaluate the moments by deriving portfolios based on them and comparing the portfolio performances, as in \nolinebreak \cite{BCV20}.